Zsomialegenda/heble/README.md

 - **Tracking user workouts**
 - **Suggestions for a healthier lifestyle (diet, workout tips, etc.)**
 - **Earning points based on workouts**
-- **This allows you to progress, which allows you to get various rewards and achieve achievements.**
+- **This way you can make progress, which allows you to get various rewards and achieve different achievements.**

 ---